softindex/datakernel/examples/launchers/README.md

-Datakernel provides you with opportunity to create your own application using `Launchers`.
+DataKernel provides you with opportunity to create your own application using `Launchers`.

 `Launchers` are basically full-featured applications.
 They use ServiceGraph to properly boot your application with all services and Google Guice to inject dependencies.